mverboom/build/MULTI.md

 # Multi

-Initially build has been made to easily create debian packages.
+Initially build has been made to easily create Debian packages.
 However, it would be very handy to also make other types of packages.
 The most important being rpm packages.